 Can you imagine the mind games David must have battled as he was running from Saul’s attacks?
 Where was God during this time?
 Did David wonder if the prophet Samuel misheard God when he prophesied he would be the next king?
 What about young Joseph when he was languishing in an Egyptian prison; didn’t God show him something different in his dreams?
 What about Paul being regularly beaten and imprisoned for simply preaching great sermons?
 The mental anguish they faced must have been immeasurable.

 This is where our “intellectual veil” is torn and greater access to spiritual perception and authority opens up to us.
 Up to this point our Christianity has been more about the adherence to the Christian religion.
 Now we become truly desperate for the person of God.
 When our formulas and memorized Scriptures don’t alleviate the torment, all we have left is God.
 This isn’t a loss for the believer; it is sweet deliverance from the “exalted intellect” we were cursed with during the Fall of Man.
+(That Tree of knowledge is still plaguing us today).
 Yes this is painful, but it is God’s way of setting us free from dependence on our soul’s ability to figure things out.
-Through death of self we are set free.
+Through death of “self” we are set free.

 These fearful thoughts will also be twisted around other legitimate thoughts making it difficult to separate them in order to make sense of them.
 Internal arguments arise such as; “Is this God’s will for me?
 Why is this stuff happening?
 Is this a lack of faith on my part?
 Should I have done something different?
 Do I have sin in my life?
 Maybe I missed God?
 Should I be rebuking the devil or submitting to this process?”
 These thoughts are so twisted together that it is difficult to unravel them to see which ones are valid and apply to your situation.